SlyHound/CSE138_Assignment3/README.md

 Zach Zulanas: Broadcasts
 - Sending / forwarding PUT and DELETE requests recieved from client to ensure consistency between replicas
 - Implemented replica-to-replica endpoint to allow replicas to send changes to one another
+- Built out Causal consistency distribution algorithm with Jackie and Oleksiy

 Jackie Garcia: Causal Consistency
 - Implemented Vector Clocks for every replica and send as causal-metadata (described in mechanism-description)